Biden feels angry and betrayed by top Dems as family discusses ‘possible’ plan to drop out

 Another member told the outlet that the dam “is breaking now for him to get out” and that “members may be feeling that there is no need to pile on at this point” by calling for him to go.

-One source said Monday could be a “big day” if Biden hasn’t withdrawn by then, with a bigger push for him to call at quits as congressional Democrats return from recess.
+One source said Monday could be a “big day” if Biden hasn’t withdrawn by then, with a bigger push for him to call it quits as congressional Democrats return from recess.

 This comes as many senior Biden officials in the White House and on the campaign believe he must now drop out as he faces increasing isolation, according to CNN.